A Generalized Approach to Power Analysis for Local Average Treatment Effects: Power in the LATE Context

-The LATE, which will be denoted by $\tau$, is then defined as the average causal effect of $D$ on $Y$ for compliers:
+Following \cite{air1996}, the LATE (denoted here by $\tau$) is defined formally as the ATE, or average causal effect of $D$ on $Y$, for compliers:

-Under assumptions \ref{assump:sutva}-\ref{assump:m}, \cite{air1996} show that this estimand is also equivalent to the ratio between the average causal effect of $Z$ on $Y$ (intent-to-treat effect), which will be denoted by $\gamma$, and the average causal effect of $Z$ on $D$ (first-stage effect), which will be denoted by $\pi$ and which is also equivalent to the compliance rate given the assumptions above.
+Under Assumptions \ref{assump:sutva}-\ref{assump:m}, \cite{air1996} show that this estimand is equivalent to the ratio between the average causal effect of $Z$ on $Y$ (intent-to-treat effect, or ITT), which will be denoted by $\gamma$, and the average causal effect of $Z$ on $D$ (first-stage effect), which will be denoted by $\pi$.
+The first-stage effect is also equivalent to the compliance rate given the assumptions.
 That is: